WPI Policy

 In December 1987, the anti-hazing legislation, Chapter 269, Sections 17 through 19, was amended by the Legislature in Chapter 665 of the Acts of 1987.
 The amendment increases the criminal penalties for hazing infractions and alters the manner in which institutions notify individuals of the law.

 Specifically, WPI is required to inform groups, teams, or organizations of the provisions of M.G.L.
 MA State Law Chapter 269, Section 17, 18, and 19.
-A club officer must read Sections 17, 18, and 19 of this law and pass out a copy to each member of the organization.
+The club president must provide and share Sections 17, 18, and 19 of this law to each member of the organization.
 Once you have shared the information with your organization:

 WPI is committed to emphasizing that all organization activities be made constructive, educational, and safe.
 Therefore, in support of the university's commitment to the mental, emotional, and physical well-being of every student, it is the policy of the University and the Commonwealth of Massachusetts that "hazing" in any form be prohibited, and its practices in any fashion be condemned.